kosi96/socialmedia_analytics/README.md

 # Social media analytics

-Social media corporations are collecting and using your data to enhance various kinds of algorithms.
+Social media corporations are collecting and using user data to enhance various kinds of algorithms.
-To get at least some use of collected data, you can request it manually from the corporations and analyse it to see yours and friends texting behaviour.
+To get at least some use of your collected data, you can request it manually from their website and analyse it.
+_social media analytics tool_ outputs a nice PDF which gives you a brief insight into your and your friends texting behaviour.

 ## Description
 You need to request data from social media manually.
-Currently we support social media exports from:
+Currently, we support social media exports from:
 * instagram,
 * facebook,
 * whatsapp.

 Only peer to peer conversation is supported (you vs friend).
-Friend username usually consist of __namesurname__ and exported data is collected in folder named as  __namesurname_RandomID__.
+Friend username usually consist of __namesurname__ and exported data is a collection of conversations.
+There should be multiple folder named as __namesurname_RandomID__.
 If this is not the case you need to rename it manually.